CYB3RMX/GoTime/README.md

 # GoToolkit
-Some useful tools about Golang.
+Some useful tools written with Golang for training.